jjksaji/Alfresco-BR-Scripts/RsyncToUSB/README.txt

 Please read this:-

 This script I have written for my enviornment,  it wont be same as what you have.
-You have to change the paramaeter accordilgly.
+You have to change the paramaeter accordingly.

 The USB storage device for me is "/mnt/bkp/" and after mounting it  I have created a dir "alfdailybackup"